2003 Cal State Fullerton Titans baseball team

 The 2003 Cal State Fullerton Titans baseball team represented California State University, Fullerton in the 2003 NCAA Division I baseball season.
 The Titans played their home games at Goodwin Field, and played as part of the Big West Conference.
 The team was coached by George Horton in his seventh season as head coach at Cal State Fullerton.

-The Titans reached the College World Series, their twelfth appearance in Omaha, where they finished in third place after winning a game each against and Stanford and losing a pair of semifinal games to eventual runner-up Stanford.
+The Titans reached the College World Series, their twelfth appearance in Omaha, where they finished in third place after winning a game each against LSU and Stanford and losing a pair of semifinal games to eventual runner-up Stanford.